tmpbci/Maxwellator/README.md

 # Install

-You need python3 and pip3
+You need python3 and pip3.
+Python Link library doesn't look to load properly with python 3.9 in this project, so use python 3.8

 sudo apt-get install python3-pip